 This is not typically the norm, however, which is why you should not bank on receiving special arrangements if you are going to drive recklessly immediately after completing a traffic course in a calendar year.

-only attend Florida traffic school 5 times in your life.
+- You can only attend Florida traffic school 5 times in your life.

 - Traffic school is not designed to be this easy, always-there-for-you option, when you choose to drive irresponsibly.
 Florida ensures there is a cap on the amount of times you can sit for the course so that you understand you need to change your driving habits permanently.

 You can only sit through the course a total of 5 times in your life, which is why you want to make the needed changes as soon as you can.

 - You cannot elect to register for this course if you have a commercial driver license, regardless of the vehicle you were operating when the offense occurred.

 - Florida likes to keep commercial license holders separate from regular drivers for traffic school purposes.
 If you were driving a regular vehicle when the incident occurred, and if you hold this specialized license, then you cannot sit for the course.
 Florida has a different path for those that fall into this category.

 You may now be asking yourself: how do I know if I have to take traffic school?
 Is there some formal letter that comes in the mail and tells me it’s time?
 It’s a fair question to ask, since many times, the state might not obviously tell you that you need to sit for this kind of education.
 We’re going to look at common scenarios in which traffic school is highly recommended for safe and fair travel again.